kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 muscle disease, low thyroid hormone levels, and alcohol abuse can increase CK–MB, producing changes similar to those seen in a heart attack.
 Test Method Variance: Separation of CK into isoenzymes may be accomplished by electrophoresis, column chromatography, or immunoassay.
-Electrophoretically, CK<sub>BB</sub> is most mobile, CK<sub>MB</sub> is intermediate, and CK<sub>MM</sub> is neutral.
+Electrophoretically, CK\_BB is most mobile, CK\_MB is intermediate, and CK\_MM is neutral.
 Although electrophoresis is possibly less sensitive than column chromatography or immunoassay, there has been extensive experience and it is adequate for routine clinical use.
 Other: